angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 ### Sharing the *HeroService*

-To populate the component's `heroes` list, you can re-use the `HeroService`.
+To populate the component's `heroes` list, you can reuse the `HeroService`.

 Earlier, you removed the `HeroService` from the `providers` list of `HeroesComponent` and added it to the `providers` list of `AppComponent`.